mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 18 Nov 2022 - add a reference for 3 most common errors in PyTorch + links to course sections for more: https://www.learnpytorch.io/pytorch_most_common_errors/
 * 9 Nov 2022 - add PyTorch cheatsheet for a very quick overview of the main features of PyTorch + links to course sections: https://www.learnpytorch.io/pytorch_cheatsheet/
 * 9 Nov 2022 - full course materials (300+ videos) are now live on Udemy!
 You can sign up here: https://www.udemy.com/course/pytorch-for-deep-learning/?couponCode=ZTMGOODIES7 (launch deal code valid for 3-4 days from this line)
 * 4 Nov 2022 - add a notebook for PyTorch Cheatsheet in `extras/` (a simple overview of many of the most important functionality of PyTorch)